kumu/docs/guides/import.md

 #### Importing an Excel file in Google Drive as a Google Sheet

 If you add an XLSX file to Google Drive, it will still open as an Excel sheet, only inside Google Drive.
-Make sure you're file is actually a Google Sheet by clicking on "Open with" at the top of the page and choose Google Sheets.
+Make sure you're file is actually a Google Sheet by clicking on "Open with" at the top of the page and choosing Google Sheets, or by clicking File in the top-left corner and then choose "Save as Google Sheets".
 You can enter that sheet's link as your Google Sheet link.

 #### Funny character issues?

-If you're running into funny character issues, please make sure your import file is UTF-8 encoded.
+If you're running into funny character issues, please make sure your import file is [UTF-8 encoded](https://help.alchemer.com/help/encode-an-excel-file-to-utf-8-or-utf-16).

 ## Master Imports in 5 Steps